Biodiversity: Definition, Types, Importance, Facts

 Habitat Destruction

-Habitat fragmentation and loss for various reasons such as urban development, agriculture, timber production, and infrastructural development continue to be the leading cause of the decline in Everett’s biodiversity.
-Many factors like deforestation and conversion of tracts of land from forests and wetlands to agricultural or built-up land affect ecosystems in such ways as distortion, displacement, and restrictions in the number of habitats available to species.
+Habitat fragmentation and loss can be due to various reasons such as urban development, agriculture, timber production, and infrastructural development.
+Many factors like deforestation and conversion of forest land to agricultural or built-up land, affect ecosystems in such ways as distortion, displacement, and restrictions in the number of habitats available to species.

 Climate Change

-Global warming is considered an increasing threat to species and ecosystems’ distributions due to shifts in temperature and amount of precipitation.
-Global warming, enhanced formation of storms, heightening of sea level, and changing weather patterns interfere with the functionality of ecological systems and may affect the creation of life cycles among species besides exposing the most legal species to additional stress.
+Global warming is considered an increasing threat to species and ecosystems due to shifts in temperature and amount of precipitation.
+Global warming, enhanced formation of storms, increasing sea level, and changing weather patterns interfere with the functionality of ecological systems and may affect the creation of life cycles among species besides exposing the most legal species to additional stress.

 Pollution